nnellans/python-guide/README.md

 dict_name["key2"]
 ```

-- The values in a Dictionary can be of different types, if you wish
 - The keys in a Dictionary can *not* be duplicated, they must be unique
-- The values in a Dictionary are ordered, using a key-based index
-- The key/value pairs in a Dictonary can be changed, added, or removed

 ### Comparison of Collection & Mapping Types